fuzzylabs/MindGPT/README.md

 Line number 48 in [server-deployment.yml](./infrastructure/chroma_server_k8s/server-deployment.yaml#L48) should be updated to the name Docker image pushed to ACR, in this case it will be of format `<name-of-acr-registry>.azurecr.io/chroma-server`.

-Finally, we run kubernetes manifests to deploy Chroma server on AKS using following commands
+Finally, we run Kubernetes manifests to deploy Chroma server on AKS using following commands

 ```bash
 cd infrastructure/chroma_server_k8s